 When looking a prior research conducted, the importance of employee commitment is evident.
-Research has been conducted on the relationship between commitment and job setisfaction (Bateman and Strasser,1984), workplace justice and employee commitment Moorman,1991), trust in and loyalty to the leader and commitment (Deluga,1994), and perceptions of supervisior fairness and employee commitment (Niehoff and Moorman,1993).
+Research has been conducted on the relationship between commitment and job satisfaction (Bateman and Strasser,1984), workplace justice and employee commitment (Moorman,1991), trust in and loyalty to the leader and commitment (Deluga,1994), and perceptions of supervisior fairness and employee commitment (Niehoff and Moorman,1993).

-according to Meyer and Allen,(1997).
-Commitment has also been found to be related to a riety of attitudinal and behavioral consequences among employees such as motivational rel, organizational citizenship, and turnover rates.
-Committed employees who are highly orivated to contribute their time and energy to the pursuit of organizational goals are creasingly acknowledged to be the primary asset available to an organization (Pfeffer,1998). bey provide the intellectual capital that for many organizations has become their most related asset (Stewart,1997).
+According to Meyer and Allen,(1997).
+Commitment has also been found to be related to a variety of attitudinal and behavioral consequences among employees such as motivational level, organizational citizenship, and turnover rates.
+Committed employees who are highly motivated to contribute their time and energy to the pursuit of organizational goals are increasingly acknowledged to be the primary asset available to an organization (Pfeffer,1998).
+They provide the intellectual capital that for many organizations has become their most critical asset (Stewart,1997).

-Academic Staff and Organizational Commitment
+1.3 Academic Staff and Organizational Commitment

-achieving the objectives of the institute are a key resource and have a major role to play achieving the objectives of the institution.
-It can be said that the performance of the ademic staff determines to a large extent the quality of the student's higher education perience and has a significant impact on student learning and there by on the contribution such institutes can make to society (Rowley, 1996).
-Most universities have an implicit or perience to offer a high quality learning experience to all their students.
-Academic manage this learning experience and are the main interface with students.
-Consequently, motivation, satisfaction, and commitment are crucial in determining the quality of this such a statement of the student of the student of this such a statement of the student of th
+Academic staff of a higher education institute are a key resource and have a major role to play in achieving the objectives of the institution.
+It can be said that the performance of the academic staff determines to a large extent the quality of the student's higher education experience and has a significant impact on student learning and there by on the contribution that such institutes can make to society (Rowley, 1996).
+Most universities have an implicit or explicit mission to offer a high quality learning experience to all their students.
+Academic staff manage this learning experience and are the main interface with students.
+Consequently, their motivation, satisfaction, and commitment are crucial in determining the quality of this interface.